awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 + [Listing the Amazon RDS Event Notification Categories](#USER_Events.ListingCategories)
 + [Deleting an Amazon RDS Event Notification Subscription](#USER_Events.Deleting)

  Amazon RDS uses the Amazon Simple Notification Service \(Amazon SNS\) to provide notification when an Amazon RDS event occurs\.
-These notifications can be in any notification form supported by Amazon SNS for an AWS region, such as an email, a text message, or a call to an HTTP endpoint\.
+These notifications can be in any notification form supported by Amazon SNS for an AWS Region, such as an email, a text message, or a call to an HTTP endpoint\.

 Amazon RDS groups these events into categories that you can subscribe to so that you can be notified when an event in that category occurs\.
 You can subscribe to an event category for a DB instance, DB snapshot,  DB parameter group, or DB security group\.
-For example, if you subscribe to the Backup category for a given DB instance, you will be notified whenever a backup\-related event occurs that affects the DB instance\.
-If you subscribe to a Configuration Change category for a DB security group, you will be notified when the DB security group is changed\.
-You will also receive notification when an event notification subscription changes\.
+For example, if you subscribe to the Backup category for a given DB instance, you are notified whenever a backup\-related event occurs that affects the DB instance\.
+If you subscribe to a configuration change category for a DB security group, you are notified when the DB security group is changed\.
+You also receive notification when an event notification subscription changes\.

-Event notifications are sent to the addresses you provide when you create the subscription\.
-You may want to create several different subscriptions, such as one subscription receiving all event notifications and another subscription that includes only critical events for your production DB instances\.
-You can easily turn off notification without deleting a subscription by setting the **Enabled** radio button to `No` in the Amazon RDS console or by setting the `Enabled` parameter to `false` using the CLI or Amazon RDS API\.
+Event notifications are sent to the addresses that you provide when you create the subscription\.
+You might want to create several different subscriptions, such as one subscription receiving all event notifications and another subscription that includes only critical events for your production DB instances\.
+You can easily turn off notification without deleting a subscription by choosing **No** for **Enabled** in the Amazon RDS console or by setting the `Enabled` parameter to `false` using the AWS CLI or Amazon RDS API\.

 **Note**
-Amazon RDS event notifications using SMS text messages are currently available for topic ARNs and Amazon RDS resources in the US\-East \(Northern Virginia\) Region\.
+Amazon RDS event notifications using SMS text messages are currently available for topic Amazon Resource Names \(ARNs\) and Amazon RDS resources in the US\-East \(Northern Virginia\) Region\.
 For more information on using text messages with SNS, see [Sending and Receiving SMS Notifications Using Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg//SMSMessages.html)\.

-Amazon RDS uses the Amazon Resource Name \(ARN\) of an Amazon SNS topic to identify each subscription\.
-The Amazon RDS console will create the ARN for you when you create the subscription\.
-If you use the CLI or API, you have to create the ARN by using the Amazon SNS console or the Amazon SNS API when you create a subscription\.
+Amazon RDS uses the ARN of an Amazon SNS topic to identify each subscription\.
+The Amazon RDS console creates the ARN for you when you create the subscription\.
+If you use the CLI or API, you create the ARN by using the Amazon SNS console or the Amazon SNS API when you create a subscription\.

 Billing for Amazon RDS event notification is through the Amazon Simple Notification Service \(Amazon SNS\)\.
-Amazon SNS fees apply when using event notification; for more information on Amazon SNS billing, see [ Amazon Simple Notification Service Pricing](http://aws.amazon.com/sns/#pricing)\.
+Amazon SNS fees apply when using event notification\.
+For more information on Amazon SNS billing, see [ Amazon Simple Notification Service Pricing](http://aws.amazon.com/sns/#pricing)\.

 The process for subscribing to Amazon RDS event notification is as follows: